 An Observation on Fused-Construction Suits:

 In terms of real-world quality, fused construction is catching up with half-canvas construction.
-It is nearly impossible to tell the difference between a suit with a fused interlining and half canvas just by looking at them.
-Newer fused suits used improved fusing and construction methods that can drape just as nicely as a half-canvas suit.
-However, since it is less-costly to manufacture a fused suit, it should always cost less than a comparable half-canvas construction suit.
+It is nearly impossible to tell the difference between a suit with a fused interlining or half canvas just by looking at them when new.
+Fused construction suits of recent manufacture used improved fusing and construction methods that can drape just as nicely as a half-canvas suit.
+However, since it is less costly to manufacture a fused suit, it should always sell for a lower price than a comparable half-canvas construction suit.

 3. Rayon or Bemberg Lining